 ASPEN SNOWMASS - THE POWER OF FOUR

 Stay at The Westin Snowmass Resort and enjoy easy-access to four mountains, world-class skiing, and all of the great amenities of our Snowmass resort.
-Book one of our ski packages that includes lift tickets or purchase your lift tickets in advance from Aspen Snowmass.
+Book our ski packages that includes lift tickets today.

 With 3,332 acres of terrain, 94 trails, 21 chairlifts and access to your choice of cruisers, glades, steeps, terrain parks and halfpipes, you’ll enjoy great winter adventure on Snowmass Mountain.

 - Winter Season dates: November 26, 2015 - April 10, 2016

 - Base elevation: 8,104 ft./2,473 m

 - Vertical rise: 4,406 ft./1,343 m

 - Terrain: 3,332 acres/1,448 hectares